 In North America, Barn Swallows have been associated with human-made structures for hundreds of years, pre-dating European settlement.
 Before anthropogenic changes to the landscape, such as clearing of forests and the erection of buildings, Barn Swallows probably nested primarily in caves and possibly old-growth hollow trees.
 Populations expanded as land was cleared and farms were built during the 18th and 19th centuries.
 Today, Barn Swallows nest almost exclusively in barns and outbuildings.
 Like Cliff Swallows, Barn Swallows are found primarily in agricultural settings, where they find mud for nest-building, open fields for foraging, and barns/sheds, in which they build their cup-shaped nests of mud and grass.

 Our work originally focused on Cliff Swallows, but in 2011 we began focusing our efforts on management techniques to improve Barn Swallow nesting success as well.
-Cliff and Barn Swallows are in the same family and use similar habitat, thus the similar management techniques are appropriate for both species; like Cliff Swallows, Barn Swallow breeding success increases with the implementation of management techniques that mimic habitat lost with the decline of agriculture in the Northeast.
+Cliff and Barn Swallows can often be found nesting at the same site.
+They do not compete for resources, generally feeding on different types of insects and nesting in different locations at a site.
+Like Cliff Swallows, Barn Swallow breeding success increases with the implementation of management techniques that mimic habitat lost with the decline of agriculture in the northeast.

 2. A mud source: Farming activities and livestock create readily available mud for Barn Swallows, but with the decline in farming, there is less mud available at nesting sites.
 Barn Swallows are attracted to mud, and the bigger the puddle, the better.
 Below: Video of Barn Swallow collecting mud and vegetation for its nest at a puddle we created.

 3. Artificial clay nests: Research shows that that previous years’ nests are the primary cue for returning Barn Swallows that a site is a good one for nesting.
-We have developed nests made of potter's clay and fired; the nests are durable, breathable, and most importantly, realistic.
-The nests also save time and energy that would otherwise be used in the construction of a new nest.
+We have developed nests made of fired stoneware clay; the nests are durable, breathable, and realistic, and save time and energy that would otherwise be used in the construction of a new nest.

-Currently there are other factors in addition habitat loss that are affecting Barn Swallows.
-However in spite of these factors, we have found that by improving habitat, breeding success can increase at a given site.
+There are other factors in addition habitat loss that are negatively impacting Cliff Swallows.
+In spite of these factors, we have found that by improving habitat at the nesting site, breeding success can increase at a given site.
+(Data from Shelburne, MA).

 Recently we have been taking what we have learned at our pilot study site and applying it at other sites.